Last Updated on December 7, 2023 by Sharon Advik

 Live vision allows for more accurate, acceptable focus changes than a viewfinder.

-Compared to smaller sensors, the Nikon Z6 and Z5 large sensor assures good low-light image quality and offers more excellent pixel quality.
+Compared to smaller sensors, the Nikon Z6 and Z5 large sensors ensure good low-light image quality and offer excellent pixel quality.

 The 25.0MP sensor of the Nikon Z6 and 24.0 MP of the Z5 are ideal for landscape photography.